 One way to avoid your dog injuring themselves is by using a chest-lead harness.
 This harness prevents them from choking themselves with a collar or snapping their neck when the leash goes taught.
 As a bonus, it’s also much less likely to get pulled off and makes it easier to control your dog.

 However, if your dog still gets a bit too carried away for their good (or yours), it might be best to first do some more training or start on short hikes with a dog training harness.

 Is Your Dog Ready, Fit, and Healthy?

 First of all, you should be extra cautious if your dog is still a pup.
-Puppies still have weaker bones and underdeveloped immune systems that may put them at greater risk on the trial.
-Consulting with your vet should assure you whether or not your pupper is ready for his first big adventure.
+Puppies still have weaker bones and underdeveloped immune systems that may put them at greater risk during the trial.
+Consulting with your vet should assure you whether or not your pup is ready for his first big adventure.

 Your local vet should also be able to tell you whether your dog needs any other vaccinations or preventative medicines.
 For example, to protect them from viruses like Leptospirosis or even giardia in natural water sources.

 Just like us humans, your dog may also be suffering from underlying conditions that could flare up during an arduous trek.
 If your dog is older and already struggling to keep up on long neighborhood walks, it might be time to retire their trail booties for good.

 Also, keep in mind that Brachycephalic dogs, such as Pugs and Bulldogs, tend to overheat more easily than other dog breeds.
 If they are starting to pant or grunt excessively, it might be time to call it quits.